jaredgd/CraftCans/README.md

 The goal of this package is to provide an example of how to create a data package in R.

-It uses Nick’s example from DataIsPlural to tell people about approved discs for disc golf.
+It uses Nick’s example from the DataIsPlural website to tell people about approved discs for disc golf.

 See <https://youtu.be/-VHYLgEBzNc> for a Youtube video and the files in
 <https://github.com/nicholasjhorton/DiscGolf/tree/master/DiscGolf_files>